omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 ### 2. Configure and Run the Watcher Instance

-The rest of the steps are the same as described in Docker Compose guide for Linux-based systems.
+The rest of the steps are the same as described in the Docker Compose guide for Linux-based systems.
 Proceed to `2.
-Set Up Configuration Files` of `Docker Compose` tab to finish the installation.
+Set Up Configuration Files` of the `Docker Compose` tab to finish the installation.

 <!--END_DOCUSAURUS_CODE_TABS-->